 What does the research say?

-A number of studies have demonstrated the benefits of acupuncture on sperm quality:
+A number of studies have demonstrated the benefits of acupuncture on sperm quality associated with infertility:

 When a group of infertile men received twice weekly acupuncture for 5 weeks, there was a general improvement in the sperm’s structural integrity and a statistically significant increase in the percentage and number of sperm with no structural defects.